-A student cannot qualify for resident status if he/she (or parent, in the case of a dependent student):
+A student cannot qualify for resident status if:

-- Possesses a current out–of–state driver's license, vehicle registration, or other document that gives evidence of being domiciled in another state.
+- The student possesses a current out–of–state driver's license, vehicle registration, or other document that gives evidence of living in another state.

-- Has received, during the past year, financial assistance from another state government; including reciprocity award.
+- The student has received financial assistance from another state government; including reciprocity award in the past year.

-- Has been attending, during the past year, a Washington college or university as a participant in the National Student Exchange program from another state.
+- The student has been attended a Washington college or university as a participant in the National Student Exchange program from another state in the past year.

-Some non–resident students may qualify, on a quarterly basis, for an exemption from all of a portion of non–resident fees.
-Those who may be eligible include:
+Some non–resident students may qualify, on a quarterly basis, for an exemption from non–resident fees.
+Students eligible include:

-- Students who have a graduate service appointment involving not less than 20 hours per week.
+- Those who have a graduate service appointment involving not less than 20 hours per week.

-- Students employed by an academic department in support of instructional or research programs involving not less than 20 hours per week.
+- Those employed by an academic department in support of instructional or research programs involving not less than 20 hours per week.

 - An immigrant having refugee status with the U.S. Immigration and Naturalization Service, if such refugee (a) is on parolee status, or (b) has received an immigrant visa, or (c) has applied for U.S. citizenship.